 - Traveling with a cell phone.
-Making sure battery is fully charged. - Carrying the telephone numbers of both local and state police with you and calling if crisis should occur.
-They typically would show you the same care as if your were part of their own family. - When you're in your automobile, keeping the doors locked at all times. - Varying your travel routes and times, i.e. shopping, work, school, etc. - Keeping your name off assigned parking spaces at home and at work. - Avoiding going alone to events or on trips.
+Making sure battery is fully charged. - Carrying the telephone numbers of both local and state or territory police with you and calling if a crisis should occur.
+They typically would show you the same care as if your were part of their own family. - When you're in your automobile, keeping the doors locked at all times. - Varying your travel routes and times for. shopping, work, school, etc. - Keeping your name off assigned parking spaces at home and at work. - Avoiding going alone to events or on trips. - Before entering your vehicle, being sure there are not bombs behind the wheels, tampering with the hood, or any signs of hidden persons inside the car.
+One judge routinely checks a string tied on the hood and car doors to assure no one has broken in. - If you sense someone is following you, going directly to the nearest police station or keeping driving until the car behind you turns. - Being sure your gasoline tank is filled in case unexpected driving is necessary. - Avoiding being paranoid, but being aware if someone is staring at you or following you in a place other than the courthouse. - Avoiding personalized license plates or distinguishing plates on vehicles.
+Some people feel safer with distinguishing plates, but the Indiana State Police think that makes you a target. - Parking in well-lighted areas. - When leaving a shopping center, before leaving a store, if your vehicle is not equipped with automatic proximity unlocking and ignition, having key in hand and ready to insert rather than fumbling for it at the car. - Seeing tips on the JFI website on protecting yourself from mass shooters in public. - When involved in a minor property damage vehicle crash, using your cell phone to call law enforcement, but without identifying yourself as a judge or judge's family member.

-- Before entering your vehicle, being sure there are not bombs behind the wheels, tampering with the hood, or any signs of hidden persons inside the car.
-One judge routinely checks a string tied on the hood and car doors to assure no one has broken in. - If you sense someone is following you going directly to the nearest police station or keeping driving until the car behind you turns. - Being sure your gasoline tank is filled in case unexpected driving is necessary. - Avoiding being paranoid, but being aware if someone is staring at you or following you in a place other than the courthouse. - Avoiding personalized license plates or distinguishing plates on vehicles.
-Some people feel safer with distinguishing plates, but the Indiana State Police think that makes you a target. - Parking in well-lighted areas. - When leaving a shopping center, before leaving a store having key in hand and ready to insert in the lock rather than fumbling for the key at the car. - When involved in a minor property damage vehicle crash, using your cell phone to call law enforcement, but without identifying yourself as a judge or judge's family member. - If in a minor car crash requesting that the driver of the other vehicle follow you to a well-lighted area to exchange pertinent information. - If you are traveling without speeding on an isolated country road at night and an unmarked car with a flashing light attempts to stop you, without identifying yourself as a judge or judge's family member, use your cell phone to call the police station to confirm that they use an unmarked car.
+- If in a minor car crash, requesting that the driver of the other vehicle follow you to a well-lighted area to exchange pertinent information. - If you are traveling without speeding on an isolated country road at night and an unmarked car with a flashing light attempts to stop you, without identifying yourself as a judge or judge's family member, use your cell phone to call the police station to confirm that they use an unmarked car.
 If not, tell them your location. - Not transporting your judicial robe in your automobile by hanging it up unless it is covered with colored paper, plastic, [or fabric carrier] to disguise it.
-If not covered, laying it flat in your back seat or trunk - Avoiding becoming physically involved in the subduing, chase, or apprehension of disorderly persons or escapees. - When out of town for a long period of time, making arrangements with someone to move your vehicles to a different location. - Letting law enforcement know when you and your family are out of town. - Not leaving your luggage unattended anywhere. - Avoiding using your full name and title or home address visible on luggage tags.
+If not covered, laying it flat in your back seat or trunk. - Avoiding becoming physically involved in the subduing, chase, or apprehension of disorderly persons or escapees. - When out of town for a long period of time, making arrangements with someone to move your vehicles to a different location. - Letting law enforcement know when you and your family are out of town. - Not leaving your luggage unattended anywhere. - Avoiding using your full name and title or home address visibly on luggage tags.